You are here

 - Data Quality Questions and Data Release Schedule

-- What is the Discharge Monitoring Report (DMR) Pollutant Loading Tool?
+- What is the Water Pollutant Loading Tool?

 Loading Tool) is a Web-based tool that calculates and reports facility pollutant discharges in pounds per year or by monitoring period.
 The tool also weights chemicals by their relative toxicity and calculates the toxic-weighted equivalent amount of each chemical released.
 With this tool you can rank facilities and pollutants by total amount of each pollutant released each year and by the total amount of toxic-weighted pounds released each year.
 The tool allows users to quickly identifies the facilities that discharge the largest amount of particular pollutants or pollutant groupings with simple filters:

 - Location (e.g., State, Zip Code, Watershed),